JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Can't move, unless through Grapple Move.
 - A character using a medium or larger weapon is considered unarmed against a grappler.
 Medium weapons can be used in a Grapple against reach weapons.
 - Injury reduction from armor is not applicable while in a Grapple.
-- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Dexterity, Athletics, etc... ), except against grappler.
+- Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Evasion Rolls, Dexterity, Athletics, etc... ), except against grappler.
 - Ends if the grappler is Incapacitated.

 ### Incapacitated